Harris Tweed ® weaving

 There are many different products on the market today using Harris Tweed ® .
 Locally, with a number of independent artisans making products such as bags, purses, tablet and phone cases, key rings, cushions, ties, hoodies, clothing, furnishings etc.

 Harris Tweed ® is the only fabric in the world governed by its own Act of Parliament.
-From start to finish the cloth is in the hands of skilled and experienced artisans who oversee every stage of production utilising generations of knowledge to produce a product worthy of the name Harris Tweed.
-Harris Tweed must be made from one hundred per cent pure virgin wool, dyed and spun at one of the the Harris Tweed Industry’s three mills, hand-woven by a registered weaver in the Outer Hebrides, finished at one of the mills and finally inspected and authenticated by a member of the HTA.
+From start to finish the cloth is in the hands of skilled and experienced artisans who oversee every stage of production utilising generations of knowledge to produce a product worthy of the name Harris Tweed ®.
+Harris Tweed must be made from one hundred per cent pure virgin wool, dyed and spun in the Outer Hebrides, hand-woven by a registered weaver in the Outer Hebrides, finished at one of the mills and finally inspected and authenticated by a member of the HTA.

 The wool is dyed prior to being spun (as opposed to dying spun yarn), allowing the different colours of wool to be blended, creating a myriad of shades and hues.
 The wool is then carded between mechanical, toothed rollers which tease and mix the fibres thoroughly before it is separated into a fragile, embryonic yarn.